justsomerandomcoding/justsomerandomcoding.github.io/_posts/2022-05-08-installing-jekyll-on-windows.md

 ## Deploying the code to Github

-The starter repo that i'm using, seems to have everything I need, so to deploy the code and run the website, it should be to just push the code to the repo.
-I guess this is where try and error starts for this sequence.
+The starter repo that i'm using, seems to have everything I need, so to deploy the code and run the website, it's just to follow a few more changes, go to my `.github/workflows/pages-deploy.yml.hook` and change the branch to trigger on `main` not `master`.

+Go to my Github repo -> settings -> pages, select my source a the new branch that is created automatically `gh-pages` and folder to ´/root´, done and done, push my code and the site is up and running.

 ## What's next?